elmahio/documentation/docs/tips-and-tricks-to-stay-below-your-message-limit.md

 ## Fix bugs

 Seeing the same error over and over again?
 Maybe the best idea is to fix it :) I mean, that's the whole purpose of elmah.io: to help you fix bugs.
 And remember, the less bugs you have, the cheaper elmah.io gets.
 The ultimate motivation!

+## Purchase a top-up

+Sometimes, a spike in errors can be caused by unexpected events like a blackhat bot deciding to bombard your site with requests or a junior dev on your team accidentally enabling verbose logging.
+In these cases, purchasing a top-up may be a better solution than permanently upgrading your plan.
+Top-ups can be purchased from your subscription, when you reach 90% of your included messages.
+Top-ups are purchased in bundles of 25,000 messages, valid for the rest of the calendar month.

+## Upgrading to the next plan

+If you constantly go over the limit, you have probably reached a point where you will need to upgrade to a larger plan.
+You can upgrade and downgrade at any time, why upgrading a few months (until you get errors under control) and then downgrade again, is perfectly fine.